-In the course of providing the Application Services to Customer pursuant to the Agreement, RevenueCat may process personal data on behalf of Customer.
-RevnenueCat agrees to comply with the following provisions with respect to any personal data submitted by or for Customer to the Application Services or collected and processed by or for Customer through the Application Services.
+In the course of providing the Application Services to Customer pursuant to the Agreement, RevenueCat may process Customer Data.
+“Customer Data” means any data which is defined as ‘personal data’ under Data Protection Legislation processed by RevenueCat pursuant to the Agreement.
+RevenueCat agrees to comply with the following provisions with respect to Customer Data.
 Any capitalized but undefined terms herein shall have the meaning set forth in the Agreement.

 Data Processing Terms